Advanced

 Delayed Initialisation

 Permalink to “Delayed Initialisation”Although the primary purpose of Async Alpine is to load JavaScript component modules, it could be useful to use it's capabilities for delayed initialisation of Alpine components or elements within a component.
-When an element doesn't have a download function declared via one of the download methods, Async Alpine will simply remove the x-ignore
+When an element doesn't have a download function declared via one of the download methods, Async Alpine will manage the execution of the component when the loading strategy is met.
+This means you can use it with an empty or inline x-data component, or even any element within an Alpine component, like the following:

 <!-- delaying the initialisation of a component